wsoula/notes/keep-austin-agile-2014/slides.md

 * Opensource and easy to add new plugins to
     * I am an active contributor
     * Learn git and rewriting history
-    * Get introduced to gerrit
+    * Get introduced to Gerrit
 * Macros for common tasks
     * pull in common macro file
-    * multiple jobs per file, like the cleanup jobs
+    * multiple jobs per file
 * Test yaml created
     * can verify there are no syntax errors
     * aids in adding new plugin